 The process of client onboarding is essentially welcoming your new clients to your company and making sure they are well-adjusted to your product or service.

-Think of it as part introduction, part training and education, and part relationship building.
+Think of this crucial step of a customer journey as part introduction, part training and education, and part client relationship building.

-A good client onboarding ensures that your clients walk away with a good understanding of:
+A good onboarding process ensures that your clients walk away with a clear understanding of: